SaaS

 Subscription billing management and automation are essential capabilities for SaaS businesses.
 A digital transformation to the right SaaS billing and subscription management platform will enable you to focus on growing your business and bottom line rather than struggling with spreadsheets and manual processes.

 Stax Bill simplifies subscription and billing management by automating many manual accounting and financial processes and workflows.
 It also integrates seamlessly with some of the most popular CRM and accounting software to provide businesses with enhanced operational ability.
-And furthermore, it ensures the safety of your customers’ information with PCI Level 1 certification.
+Furthermore, it ensures the safety of your customers’ information with PCI Level 1 certification.

 Our cloud-based platform gives companies the freedom to grow their businesses, the flexibility to capitalize on new product opportunities, and the agility to maintain a competitive edge.